jack-williams1/Malawi_PSHA/README.md

 #2-4 ‘Section Geometry,’ ‘Fault Geometry,’ ‘MultiFaultGeometry’:  list of sections with information on the geometry and source properties of each rupture type identified in the MSSD.

 #5‘MSSD_AdaptedSources’: list of information necessary for PSHA using Youngs & Coppersmith 1985 approach.
-Each ‘section,’ ‘fault,’ or ‘multifault’ is contained within the largest system it is part of (i.e. fault or multi fault.’
+Each ‘section,’ ‘fault,’ or ‘multifault’ is contained within the largest system it is part of (i.e. fault or multi fault).

 #6‘BasinSpecificValues’: The plate motion vector (and 1 sigma error) for each basin in Malawi, calculated from the geodetic model described in Wedmore et al (2021).
 Used in slip rate calculations